cplett/cplett.github.io/page/xtb/4-frequencies.md

 # Frequency calculations

-With **xtb**, also hessian calculations can be done which is required for thermocorrections to free energies and to compute IR and Raman spectra.
-To perform a Hessian computation, the `--hess` flag can be used
+With **xtb**, you can also perform Hessian calculations, which are required for thermocorrections to free energies and for computing IR and Raman spectra.
+To run a Hessian calculation, use the `--hess` flag.

 ```bash
 xtb struc.xyz --hess
 ```

-Alternatively, the `--ohess` flag directly performs an optimization with subsequent Hessian computation.
+Alternatively, the `--ohess` flag can be used to directly perform an optimization followed by a Hessian calculation.

-{% include warning.html content='Computing Hessians on not fully optimized structures or transition states will have no physical meaning and should generally not be used to compute thermocontributions or spectra.'%}
+{% include warning.html content='Computing Hessians on structures that are not fully optimized, or on transition states, will have no physical meaning.
+This should generally be avoided when computing thermocontributions or spectra.'%}

-At the end of the calculation, the printout will contain the frequencies, total free energy and total thermocorrection (`G(RRHO) contrib.`).
+At the end of the calculation, the output will include the frequencies, total free energy, and total thermocorrection (`G(RRHO) contrib.`).

-Further, a `vibspectrum` file will be written containing the IR active modes with the respective intensities.
-Additionally, a gaussian output `g98.out` will be written, which can be opened with, *e.g.*, molden to directly look at the vibrational levels computed.
+Additionally, a `vibspectrum` file will be generated, containing the IR-active modes with their respective intensities.
+A Gaussian output file (`g98.out`) will also be created, which can be opened with tools like **Molden** to directly view the vibrational levels.

-These can be used to identify transition states or to confirm that the geometry converged into a minimum.
+These vibrational levels can be used to identify transition states or to confirm that the geometry has converged to a minimum.

-Check, if the provided structure is a minimum, a reasonable transtition state or an arbitrary point on the PES.
+To assess the provided structure, check whether it represents a minimum, a reasonable transition state, or an arbitrary point on the potential energy surface (PES).
 Use GFN2-xTB with ALPB(THF).
-How does the spectrum look change when using GFN-FF with ALPB(THF) instead?
+Observe how the spectrum changes when switching to GFN-FF with ALPB(THF) instead.

 <!-- Tab links -->
 <div class="tab card">